vseryakov/backendjs/README.md

         /account/icon/del?type=1

+### Status enquiry
+When running with AWS load balancer there should be a url that a load balancer polls all the time and this must be very quick and lightweight request.
+For this purpose there is an API endpoint `/ping` that just responds with status 200.
+It is not open by default, the `allow-path` or other way to allow non-authenticted access needs to be configured.
+This is to be able to control how pinging can be perform in the apps in cae it is not simple open access.

 ## Public Images endpoint
 This endpoint can server any icon uploaded to the server for any account, it is supposed to be a non-secure method, i.e. no authentication will be performed and no signagture will be needed once it is confgiured which prefix can be public using `api-allow` or `api-allow-path` config parameters.